 Prince William Sound (PWS) Pacific herring (Clupea pallasii) population estimates are generated annually by Herring Research and monitoring (HRM) team with a Bayesian age-structure-assessment (BASA) model.
 The model inputs include aerial surveys of mile-days of spawn (total number of miles of spawn observed each spring), acoustic surveys of spawning biomass, age-sex-size, historical egg deposition, and disease prevalence data.
 The PWS surveys used by the model are conducted each spring.
 The survey area covers traditional spawning regions within Prince William Sound and occasional surveys in the Kayak Island area, although Kayak Island is not included in the inputs to the BASA model.

-In 2014, the BASA model estimated a declining trend in herring biomass.
-The observed mile-days of milt reached a record low level in 2018 (Figure 1).
-The weight and length at age values have been low since 2015 meaning the population is composed of smaller than normal fish (Figure 2).
+The BASA model estimated a declining trend in herring biomass in the early 2010s but shows a rapid increase beginning in 2019.
+Aerial surveys observed a record low level of mile-days of milt in 2018 (Figure 1) with a 5-fold increase by 2020.
+The weight and length at age values in age-5 and 6 fish have been decreasing since 2015 meaning the population is composed of smaller than normal fish (Figure 2).
 There are very few older fish being observed in the population as well.
 Disease researchers on the HRM team observed high levels of antibodies to the VHS virus in 2015 (Figure 3).
-This suggests that an outbreak of the pathogen occurred between 2014 and 2015.
-The warm waters associated with the “Blob” are likely to have caused nutritional stress that may have contributed to the outbreak of the virus.
-This year’s BASA estimate of the 2019 biomass isn’t available yet, but while still very low, the observed mile-days of milt in 2019 was nearly triple that of 2018.
-This appears to be driven by recruitment of new age-3 fish to the spawning population.
-Herring are categorized as a forage fish and are near the bottom of the food chain.
-Low abundance of herring may have negative impacts on predators that consume them including whales and salmon.
+This suggests that an outbreak of the pathogen occurred between 2014 and 2015 .

 Figure 2.
 Weight and length at age data collected by ADF&G. In 2019, so few fish age 6 and greater were caught that the length data for those ages is questionable.

 Figure 3.
-VHS antibody levels observed by the disease researchers.
+Two techniques used to quantify VHS antibody levels observed by the disease researchers.